laurenrausch/M.11/README.md

 CS408 - Lab11
 Running my website!

 This website allows you to view and update a table of items that is set by the user.
-You can delete, view, and add items to the list.
+You can delete, view, and add items to the list by entering a view input fields.

 You can run the website through Live Preview VSCode extension which will start the local server for the webpage, run it with the following keystroke: